-O'Neill Elementary has implemented the Response to Intervention (RtI) Model.
-RtI is a preventative approach used to improve student achievement.
-RtI relies heavily upon data to make decisions.
-Thus several data points are collected over time to: a) to identify struggling students, b) to decide which students need more intense research based intervention, and c) to determine the effectiveness of those interventions.
+O'Neill Elementary has implemented the Multi-Tiered Systems of Support (MTSS) Model, formerly Rtl.
+MTSS is a preventative approach used to improve student achievement.
+MTSS relies heavily upon data to make decisions.
+Thus, several data points are collected over time to: a) to identify struggling students, b) to decide which students need more intense research based intervention, and c) to determine the effectiveness of those interventions.
+Please understand, it takes AT LEAST six weeks to collect quality data.

-As part of the RtI process, O'Neill Elementary screens all students in grades K-6 using a test called, Dynamic Indicators of Basic Early Literacy Next (DIBELS Next) three times per year in the fall, winter, and spring to determine progress of individual students and pinpoint struggling readers.
+As part of the MTSS process, O'Neill Elementary screens all students in grades K-6 using a test called, Dynamic Indicators of Basic Early Literacy Next (DIBELS Next) three times per year in the fall, winter, and spring to determine progress of individual students and pinpoint struggling readers.
 Other data that will be factored will be Reading Mastery data from our reading curriculum, MAPS testing data and NeSA testing data.
-These different tools will help staff identify ways to best serve ours students' needs of intervention.
+These different tools will help staff identify ways to best serve ours students needs of intervention.